School Leaders Share Opportunities and Challenges Heading into the 2022-23 School Year

 Helping Students Catch Up on Lost Instructional Time: Other respondents pointed to the opportunities for educators to “solidify instruction,” and the implementation of new professional learning processes and academic frameworks to help accelerate learning.

-“I can’t think of a time in my fifteen plus years in education that students need good schools that love and care about them and hold them to high expectations… This has been massively challenging and overwhelming, but I entered into this vocation to make an impact and that opportunity is even greater now than it was prior to March of 2020.”
+“I can’t think of a time in my fifteen plus years in education that students need good schools that love and care about them and hold them to high expectations… We’re also going to need to work to rebuild from the academic loss that has occurred in our students… My hope is that as we get into this year, we have more ability to dedicate our energy and attention to academic loss.”

 - Andrew Brady, West Catholic Preparatory High School